 The property covers much of the eastern portion of Broad Brook Mountain.
 Here, terrain falls in various directions from the many ridges that make up the Broad Brook Mountain complex.
 Topography is generally gentle to, at times, moderate.
 Aspects cover northern, eastern and southern directions.

-As a mountain property, the several streams that run through the land are small and are primarily at the top of the watershed and feeder streams to Broad Brook to the east.
+As a mountain property, the several streams that run through the land are small and act as feeder streams to Broad Brook to the east.
+They are primarily at the top of the watershed.
 The high point on the forest (1,660’) is at the land’s southwestern end, while the lowest point (1,090’) is along the southern, main stream where it leaves the property.

-The northern section of the forest along Frary Road has three subdivided and surveyed buildable lots (7.5, 20.7 and 10.5 acres), which are recorded with the town.
+The northern section of the forest along Frary Road has three subdivided and surveyed buildable lots (7.5, 20.7 and 10.5 acres), which are registered with the town (see maps).
 The southern end of the property also offers a building opportunity at the end of TH 53.

 The species composition is dominated by hardwoods (84%), with softwoods holding the balance (16%).
-Species composition for all products combined offers a diverse mix and is led by sugar maple (34%) with the primary other species consisting of red maple (17%), yellow birch (13%), hemlock (11%), white ash (10%), beech (7%) and common associates holding the balance.
-The sawlog volume breakdown is similar but, through years of good management, has concentrated the overstory trees to a more favorable species mix.
+Species composition for all products combined offers a diverse mix and is led by sugar maple (34%) with the primary other species consisting of red maple (17%), yellow birch (13%), hemlock (11%), white ash (10%) and beech (7%).
+Common associates hold the balance.

 The property may offer a sugarbush opportunity on some of its acreage.
 Much of the land slopes into the two access points; however, some areas fall to the east along the two main streams away from the access points.
 The 2017 timber inventory data indicate a property-wide potential tap count of 21,295, with roughly 64% of the taps from sugar maple and the balance from red maple.
 Trees 9” and greater were considered, providing an average of 37 taps/acre covering all acres.
 Where sugarbush potential is likely, the average taps per acre could be ±50.
 Also, the timber data indicate an additional 14,000 taps may become available in the coming decades from the maple resource within the 5-8” diameter class.